roman-milk/roman-milk.github.io/he-looked-like-me.md

  She nodded, and slammed her head down roughly.
 This time she didn't stop.
 She bobbed her head on the last couple of inches, keeping me in her throat.
 Each movement had me entering her throat again, a little hitch in the action, like popping the head of my cock through a tight ring.
 The nasty noises started, a sort of 'guh, guh, guh', driving me crazy.

  "Fuck!"
 I cried out, when I couldn't hold back a second longer, erupting powerfully.
 The first shot went straight down her throat, then she pulled back, her nostrils flaring, as I finished inside that incredible mouth.
-Report_Story #2